A strategy to solve the housing crisis

 How change will happen

 Change is possible, but it will be a long road.
-It will need sustained, effective campaigning by diverse coalitions, built on solid evidence.
-And Londoners with direct experience of the housing crisis will need to be at the forefront.
+It will need sustained, effective campaigning by diverse coalitions, built on solid evidence. and Londoners with direct experience of the housing crisis will need to be at the forefront.
 It will require a shift in political will to tackle to root causes of low housing supply, and a change in political attitudes towards investing in London.

 While change calls for a disciplined focus on London’s housing issues, we will work in partnership to look beyond the city and influence national discourse and policy debates.

-What we will fund
+What we’ll fund

 We want to fund policy work, research and campaigning focused on tackling the housing crisis.
 This work should be built around the voice and needs of low-income Londoners.
 We want to see people with direct experience coming together to build their influence and connections.
-We value a wide range of expertise.
+We value a wide range of kinds of expertise.

 We are most interested in work that benefits renters rather than landlords or homeowners.
 We welcome work that leads to better homes and neighbourhoods, giving people on low incomes greater control over where they live.